gt-tech-ai/OrgWarden/README.md

 You can run the tool with `uv`.
 The available commands are as follows:

 ### List Repositories
-Lists all public, non-forked repositories for the specified GitHub organization pointed to by the `url` argument.
+Lists all non-forked repositories for the specified GitHub organization pointed to by the `url` argument.

 The `gh-pat` argument is a GitHub Personal Access Token (PAT) that is used to access your organization's repositories and avoid GitHub API rate limits.
 See [Setting Up a Personal Access Token](#setting-up-a-personal-access-token) for more information.

+By default, the command only lists public repositories.
+If you'd like to include your organization's private repositories as well, use the `--include-private-repos` flag.

 ```bash
 uv run orgwarden list-repos [org_url] [gh_pat]